-3.6.
-Lead Agency negotiation outside MLP process
+3.6 Cabinet referral for Lead Agency negotiation

-The MLP Steering Committee may make a recommendation to Cabinet, through the Lead Agency Minister, at an any point in Stage 2 to allow the Lead Agency to continue to negotiate with the proponent outside of the MLP Process.
-This is most likely to happen where a business case has been delivered and there remain only minor issues to be resolved.
+The MLP Steering Committee may make a recommendation to Cabinet, through the Lead Agency Minister, at an any point in Stage 2 to allow the Lead Agency to continue to negotiate with the proponent and finalise contracts.
+This is most likely to happen where key commercial terms have been approved by Cabinet and there remain only minor issues to be resolved.
+Should the final terms materially change, the Lead Agency will be required to return the final proposed offer for Cabinet approval.